-Get help with finding Indiana Assigned Risk Auto Insurance coverage by using the easy help request form below.
+Get help with finding Indiana High Risk Auto Insurance coverage by using the easy help request form below.

-Request free help locating Indiana Assigned Risk Auto Insurance coverage from our Indiana state licensed insurance companies.
+Request free help locating Indiana High Risk Auto Insurance coverage from our Indiana state licensed insurance companies.

 This means, in order to operate a vehicle on Indiana roads you must carry:

 $25,000 of Liability Bodily Injury coverage per person injured